 Rome wasn't built in a day.
 Post-war Germany wasn't rebuilt into a democratic country overnight.

 But it all started one day.
+Take heart and know that things can get better.
 Use the process above, and today can be the day you start getting back on your feet.